duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 https://time.com/collection/davos-2019/5502592/china-social-credit-score/
 -->

-#### Correctional offender Management Profiling for Alternative Sanctions (COMPAS)
+#### Correctional Offender Management Profiling for Alternative Sanctions (COMPAS)

-- Teachers can teach about COMPAS, which is a system used in the US
+- Explain Correctional Offender Management Profiling for Alternative Sanctions (COMPAS)

-See also: COMPAS is an software that is used by US courts to assign scores to predict the risk of a certain person commiting another crime.
+See also: COMPAS is a software used by US courts to assign scores to predict the risk of a certain person commiting another crime.

 See also: It is an algorithm that utilizes an algorithm that considers answers to a questionnaire (The Atlantic).